Nutritious, delicious and simple to make this Cauliflower, Kale and Leek Soup is perfect for warming you up on those chilly days.

-This Cauliflower, Kale and Leek Soup is a warming and nutritious soup that is both delicious and simple to make.
+This Cauliflower, Kale and Leek Soup is a healthy soup that is both delicious and easy to make.
 Cauliflower is great for giving soups a creamy texture without actually having to add any cream to it.
-The kale and leeks add so much flavour and give this soup such a beautiful green colour.
+The kale and leeks add so much flavour and the kale gives this soup such a beautiful green colour.
 Cauliflower and kale are both part of the cruciferous vegetable family which provide us with antioxidants and other fantastic health benefits.

 If you wanted to make this soup on a weeknight, you could speed things up by prepping the veggies a day or two before.
 Just wash and chop up your vegetables, and then store everything separately in tupperware in the refrigerator until you’re ready to make the soup.
 I used boxed chicken broth to make this soup but you can also use vegetable broth if you wanted to keep it vegetarian.
 I destroyed my blender last winter by putting in liquids that were too hot, so this time I opted to use my handheld blender to blend the soup right in the pot.
 You could also let the soup cool a bit and purée it in batches in a blender or food processor.